 When the value of the US Dollar falls or the Chinese Yuan gets stronger, factories in China need to review pricing.
 Many factories buy a lot of their raw materials USD and sell to clients (even those in Europe) in USD.
 However, staff and other local fixed costs are strongly factored in RMB.
 If you take low margins and are paid in USD, then when the exchange rate falls you can experience losses.

 This is making it not profitable for national exporters and businesses in China, and the factories which were charging for the orders in USD before.
-Recently some of our factories are requesting clients to invoice in CNY or RMB local currency to avoid losses.
+Recently some of our factories are requesting clients to invoice in CNY or RMB local currency to avoid losses when converting from USB to RMB.
 Moreover, when you are getting pricing in USD some factories have offered just price validity 15 days, instead of regular 30 days.

 According to ForexLive, on September 12th “People’s Bank of China sets USD/CNY central rate at 6.5277 (vs. yesterday at 6.4997) for the USD/CNY reference rate setting today.
 So the bank recognising the much stronger USD overnight and weakening the CNY after a long string of daily mid-rate strengthenings”